Medical expenses are deductible

 Choose between the tax credit and the flexible-spending account.

+One or the other, but not both.
 Do the numbers and calculate where you stand.

-Usually if you spend more than $2,400 and you're in the 25% tax
+Usually if, you spend more than $2,400 and you're in the 25% tax

-bracket or higher, the flexible-spending account will serve you better.
+bracket or higher, the flexible-spending account, will serve you better.

 contribute more than half of your parent's total support, then one of you can claim